April 28, 2022

 Scope 4 Avoided Emissions: What You Need to Know

-Step 3: Communicate
+Step 3: Communicate with suppliers

 Establishing a transparent and effective two-way communication with suppliers is a crucial step in the process.
-The company's goal will be to inform suppliers of desired actions and outcomes as well as collect the data to monitor progress and improve processes.
+The company's goal will be to inform suppliers of desired actions and outcomes as well as collect data to monitor progress and improve processes.

 Sometimes establishing such communication might not be as easy as suppliers might choose not to disclose the information.
 In fact, if two companies request a supplier to disclose to the CDP, there is a 68% probability that the supplier will respond.
 If three companies send a request, then there is a 76% likelihood they will respond, according to reporting statistics provided by the Gold Standard.